mctools/mcpl/hooks_phits.md

 deck configuration will be discussed below.
 Afterwards, a few typical usage examples of  `phits2mcpl` and `mcpl2phits` will be provided.

-At the bottom of the page is also included a quick and dirty recipe for how the `phits2mcpl` and `mcpl2phits` commands can be obtained without first downloading and installing the MCPL distribution.
-Note that users of the ESS dgcode framework already have access to the commands.
+Note that the `phits2mcpl` and `mcpl2phits` are provided as part of the `mcpl-extra` package, so if the commands are missing you should double-check that you have [installed the mcpl-extra package](LOCAL:get/) as well as `mcpl` itself.

 ## Configuration for PHITS input deck